Tue-Thu 1-2PM (Zoom/Old Main 424)

 |Dec 14||Final exam||Final|

 The date in the “Homework” column represents when the homework is assigned.
-Homework are generally due after two weeks.
+Homework are generally due after one or two weeks.
 The schedule above is subject to change.

 Selection/proposal deadline: TBD, 2022